Walker Art Gallery Liverpool Museums

-2018 is the 150th anniversary of the birth of celebrated Glasgow architect, designer and artist Charles Rennie Mackintosh (1868–1928).
-Glasgow Museums is delighted to celebrate this significant anniversary with a major new temporary exhibition at Kelvingrove Art Gallery and Museum.
-This exhibition will be one of the key events in the city-wide Mackintosh 2018 programme.
+2018 was the 150th anniversary of the birth of celebrated Glasgow architect, designer and artist Charles Rennie Mackintosh (1868–1928).
+Glasgow Museums celebrated this significant anniversary with a major new temporary exhibition at Kelvingrove Art Gallery and Museum.
+This exhibition was one of the key events in the city-wide Mackintosh 2018 programme.
+The exhibition is now closed in Glasgow, but will be shown at the Walker Art Galley Liverpool in 2019.

 The cabinet designed by Henry Taylor Wyse, and illustrated on Page 44 of the Henry Taylor Wyse book published by Aberbrothock Imprints, will be on display at the exhibition.
-The cabinet was purchased some years ago by Glasgow Museums, and this will be its first public display.
+The cabinet was purchased some years ago by Glasgow Museums.

-For more information on the exhibition, and to book tickets, please go to the Glasgow Life website.
+For more information on the exhibition, please go to the Walker Art Gallery website.

 Museum of Edinburgh